-SECTION 9.
-The Agency recognizes the need for local transportation for employees assigned to out-of-Agency training; therefore, the use of a rental car at the training site will be authorized where appropriate.
-Rental cars shall be obtained from the GSA supply contract when practicable.
-This Section applies to employees who utilize common carrier transportation.
+The Agency recognizes the need for local transportation for employees assigned to Academy or out-of-Agency training; therefore, the use of a rental car at the training site will be authorized where appropriate for employees who utilize common carrier transportation.
+Rental cars shall be obtained from the companies identified on the Defense Travel Management Office (DTMO) program, when practicable.